 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework, including the system of internal control.
 The review of effectiveness is informed by: the work of the Corporate Management Team and the Executive Officers of the Council who have responsibility for the development and maintenance of the governance environment, the Audit & Risk Manager's Annual Report, and comments made by the external auditors and other review agencies and inspectorates.
+The Audit & Risk Manager's role as the Chief Internal Auditor complies with the 2019 CIPFA statement on the role of the head of internal audit.

 During 2022/23, the Council continued to put in place appropriate management and reporting arrangements to enable it to be satisfied that its approach to corporate governance is both appropriate and is effective in practice.
 Specifically, the Council's governance arrangements have been reviewed against the requirements of the CIPFA/SOLACE Framework.
 Whilst this process of review is co-ordinated corporately and approved by the Corporate Management Team, Executive Officers have a responsibility to ensure their own governance arrangements are adequate and operating effectively.
-In line with the CIPFA/SOLACE Framework, each Executive Officer is required to make an annual statement confirming that this is the case.
+In line with the CIPFA/SOLACE Framework, each Executive

+Officer is required to make an annual statement confirming that this is the case.
 For 2022/23, these Executive Officer disclosures confirm the adequacy and effective operation of corporate governance arrangements and financial controls.
 These assurances extend to include engagement with the Housing Regulator with further detail provided at section 10 (b) below.